 After completing a course in scuba diving, Harwell became a certified scuba diving instructor and earned a position with Pacific Diver Supply in Long Beach, California.
 He served in that capacity, instructing high school students in Orange County and Los Angeles County until 1971.
 Then, in 1974, Harwell founded California Concepts providing wooden aquarium stands to department stores in southern California.
 In 1978, Harwell was hired as a salesman for Rotron Fans and designed the cooler for the SR 71 Blackbird reconnaissance aircraft.
 Harwell later moved to Colorado to work for Howard Fans in 1980.
 While in Colorado, he was recruited as an independent sales representative and later worked for Component Well until 1995.

-Harwell is Vice President of Sales for PowerStream, Inc. and serves on the Stake High Council of the Midvale Utah Union.
+Harwell was Vice President of Sales for PowerStream, Inc. and served on the Stake High Council of the Midvale Utah Union.

-Harwell lives with his wife, Jerri, and their six children in Salt Lake City, Utah.
+Harwell lived with his wife, Jerri, and their six children in Salt Lake City, Utah.